alecthomas/kong/README.md

 `xor:"X"`              | Exclusive OR group for flags.
 Only one flag in the group can be used which is restricted within the same command.
 `prefix:"X"`           | Prefix for all sub-flags.
 `set:"K=V"`            | Set a variable for expansion by child elements.
 Multiples can occur.
-`embed`                | If present, this field's children will be embedded in the parent.
+`embed:""`             | If present, this field's children will be embedded in the parent.
 Useful for composition.
-`passthrough`          | If present, this positional argument stops flag parsing when encountered, as if `--` was processed before.
+`passthrough:""`       | If present, this positional argument stops flag parsing when encountered, as if `--` was processed before.
 Useful for external command wrappers, like `exec`.
 `-`                    | Ignore the field.
 Useful for adding non-CLI fields to a configuration struct. e.g `` `kong:"-"` ``

 ## Plugins